Arvindhh931/Online-shoppers-intention/README.md

-# Online shoppers intention (Traffic is getting converted into Revenue generation or not)
+# Online shoppers intention to know weather
+# Web Traffic is getting converted into Revenue generation or not

 ## problem statement